 The safety of children and young people is paramount.
-All concerns, allegations or complaints of child abuse will be taken seriously, and acted upon consistent with the Catholic Archdiocese of Melbourne's moral, ethical and legal obligations to safeguard children and young people.
+All concerns, allegations or complaints of child abuse will be taken seriously and acted upon consistent with the Partnered Parishes' moral, ethical and legal obligations to safeguard children and young people.